Note: Please read this page in conjunction with our NLP Presuppositions and Other Useful Principles,

 (We all need coaches, mentors, consultants, accountability partners, etc., because we all have egos and cognitive biases, which will otherwise hinder our progress.)

 DUFF (Our preferred Success System)

-- direction and purpose, the direction you want to go in (normally works much better than goals)
+- direction, vision, purpose, values, principles you want to go in (normally works much better than goals)

-- feedback, (asking about our performance in the past) and feedforward (asking for suggestions of how to improve in the future).
+- feedback (asking about our performance in the past) and feedforward (asking for suggestions on how to improve in the future).

 Reflections on What Leads to Happiness and Fulfilment

-Useful when setting our life direction / end goals: 1) Meaning and purpose 2) Financial, time and geographical freedom freedom 3) Physical, emotional and spiritual health 4) Great relationships 5) Work direction (these maybe a subset of 1) and/or 2).
+Useful when setting our life direction/end goals: 1) Meaning and purpose 2) Financial, time, and geographical freedom 3) Physical, emotional, and spiritual health 4) Great relationships 5) Work direction (these may be a subset of 1) and/or 2).

-Remember to to translate direction and purpose into daily routine we need a version of goals (Massively Transformative Purpose (MTP’s), High Hard Goals (HHG’s), Clear Goals (CG’s) – small, daily achievable goals.) and a way to priorite (3 key 12 month goals, 3 key quarter goals, 3 key key week goals, 3 key daily goals).
+Remember to translate direction and purpose into a daily routine.
+We need a version of goals (Massively Transformative Purpose (MTP), High Hard Goals (HHG’s), Clear Goals (CG’s) – small, daily achievable goals.) and a way to prioritize (3 key 12-month goals, 3 key quarter goals, 3 key week goals, 3 key daily goals).

 (Kotler, Steven.
 The Art of Impossible (p.
 29).
 Harper Wave.
 Kindle Edition.)